On the Job: 5-Minute Stress Busters

 With everything you have going on in your superbusy life, chances are you dont take time to stay in touch with your friends as well as you should.
 Schedule a few minutes to e-mail a pal and update her on your life.
 The act of feeling connected to someone will instantly calm you when the going gets rough.

 Keep some five- or eight-pound weights under your desk, so you can do some light lifting when things start to get heavy at work.
 Or try our at-your-desk stretches.

 Journaling is a great way to not only get those negative emotions out but also disconnect for a few minutes, Hall says.
 Your journal can be anything you wanttyped or hand-written, or even drawn.

 Sleep on it

 The Spanish have reaped the benefits of midday siestas for years.
 Now its your turn.
 “Recent research has found that napping may reduce your risk of death from heart attack and increase productivity, alertness, and concentration,” says William Anthony, PhD, a psychologist and researcher at Boston University and author of The Art of Napping at Work.
 Even if your office doesnt encourage midday snoozing (yes, some enlightened employers offer napping rooms), close your door, slip on an eye mask, and put your head on your desk for five or ten minutes.
-“Nobel Prize winners, presidents, top scientists, and athletes all nap,” according to Anthony, whose survey of several thousand people found that 70 percent nap on the job (though 70 percent of those people do it on the sly).
+“Nobel Prize winners, presidents, top scientists, and athletes all nap,” according to Anthony, whose survey of several thousand people found that 70% nap on the job (though 70% of those people do it on the sly).

 Change your mind